 10. We may ask you to provide proof that you have taken action to reduce the risk of fraud.
 We may ask you to let us examine your accounting processes and procedures to check the effectiveness of anti-fraud measures.

-12. You must take appropriate steps to monitor your own success in achieving the Approved Purposes and in using the product of the Development Phase for the Approved Usage.
+12. You must take appropriate steps to monitor your own success in achieving the Approved Purposes and in using the Property for the Approved Usage.
 On completing the Project, you must submit your Evaluation Report before we will release the final Grant payment.

 13. You must provide us with the web address or addresses (URL/s) of the site or sites that will host your Digital Outputs for the specified length of time, and update these if materials are relocated.
 For projects where materials are located across a range of sites, the URL of an online index page is required.

 14. Before you start any phase of the work needed to achieve the Approved Purposes, you must put in place all necessary contracts with appropriately qualified contractors and professional advisers to allow you to finish that phase of the work.
 Building contracts must contain a clause which allows you to retain part of the contractors’ fees on practical completion of the works.
 If you want any contracts to be on different terms, you must get our approval beforehand.

 15. If the Approved Purposes involve buying goods or services or getting work done, you must carry out a tendering exercise in line with the requirements set out in the Receiving a Grant and Procurement Guidance available on our website.